zckoh/zckoh/README.md

 ## I'm a software engineer currently based in London, UK

-- 🌱 I'm currently learning GraphQL and Node.js
+- 🌱 I'm currently learning AWS services (ECS,Lambda,S3) and Serverless
-- 🥅 2020 Goals: Learn more about web development and Big Data technologies
+- 🥅 2021 Goals: Learn TypeScript!
 - ⚡ Fun fact: I love to travel for good food and play the piano

 ---